Becoming Age-friendly

 meetings, focus groups, online surveys, printed surveys, community events, etc.).
 Also, include

-the dates for the engagement activities.
+the dates for the engagement activities and a copy of the questions used.

 Step Four

-Developing an action plan based on the information collected in the age
+Developing an action plan based on the information collected in the age-friendly community assessment that responds to the needs identified.

-1. The age friendly domain being addressed
+1. The age-friendly domain being addressed

 2. The action to be completed (should be specific and be action oriented.
 Generally, an action statement starts with a verb.
 Example, "Increase the number of benches along the walking trail.")